 HM Government of Gibraltar has published a Climate Change Strategy to set out policies and targets in order to combat Climate Change locally.

 Gibraltar is, in many respects, already quite resilient to climate change due to the fact that, for historical political reasons it has had to develop a high degree of self-sufficiency.
 There are also measures which have been undertaken over the years which, although never specifically identified as climate change adaptation, have nonetheless served as such.

 Gibraltar set up an advisory Climate Change Forum in 2008.
 A Climate Change Task Force was then set up in 2014 to determine and implement specific actions to help fight climate change.
 As part of this, Gibraltar became a signatory to the Global Covenant of Mayors for Climate & Energy in 2015.

 This is a global coalition of city leaders dedicated to reducing their greenhouse gas (GHG) emissions, making their cities more resilient to climate change and regularly reporting their progress publically.
 It was one of the key initiatives launched at the UN Climate Summit in September of 2014 by UN Secretary-General Ban Ki-moon and is the largest collective effort to date by cities to tackle climate change, prepare for its impacts and regularly track and report progress.

 Complying with this global Covenant requires cities to complete certain tasks within set timeframes.

 Gibraltar produced its first city level GHG inventory in 2013.
-The second inventory was conducted for 2015 and will be conducted annually from now on.
-Gibraltar will this year commit to a GHG reduction target and publish an action plan to achieve that target by the end of 2018.
+The second inventory was conducted for 2015 and is conducted annually since.
+Reports, to date, can be found here.
+Gibraltar committed to a GHG reduction target and publish an action plan to achieve the targets.
 Many of those actions will be based on improvements to our power generation and traffic situation as detailed in the respective sections on this website.